MichaelCurrin/mkdocs-quickstart/README.md

 This repo also doubles as a template to create a new project from.
 Click the button at the top.

 Change the content and theme to suit your needs, based on the tutorial site or the MkDocs site.

+To isolate the MkDocs flow from the rest of the code, you can move the docs directory and MkDocs configs both to be inside the docs directory.
+That means you end up having `docs/docs`.
+But that is okay.
+Just make sure you select the `/docs` directory when setting up GH Pages.

 ## Why use MkDocs?